Mount Vema

 The Mount Vema Royal Court of Justice

-The Mount Vema Royal Court of Justice is the highest court of the Vema Seamount Territory after the Mount Vema Royal House of Appeals.
+The Mount Vema Royal Court of Justice is an institution of the Crown of the State, and the highest court of the Territory after the Mount Vema Royal House of Appeals. |

 Rule 24092020-1 - Royal Order

-Judges from countries with common law may apply to work in Mount Vema or provide virtual services in accordance with the Mount Vema Legal System and the laws of the realm.
+Judges from countries with common law may apply to work in Mount Vema or provide virtual services in accordance with the Mount Vema Legal System and the statutory laws of the realm.
 This rule expires on December 31st, 2054.

-As of January 1st, 2055, the rule may be extended or reverted to the basic rule where jurists from lower and higher courts, including the court of appeals will have to be citizens of the Kingdom of Mount Vema.
+As of January 1st, 2055, the rule may be extended or reverted to the basic rule where jurists from lower and higher courts, including the Court of Appeals will have to be citizens of the Kingdom of Mount Vema.

 The Royal Court of Justice

 The Mount Vema Royal Court of Justice follows decisions of the Mount Vema Royal House of Appeals and its own past decisions.
 However the court has the flexibility to depart from a decision where the liberty of a person is involved or a judge considers that the material facts of the present case are sufficient from an earlier case.
-He/she may distinguish the case and refuse to follow the earlier decision.
+The judge may distinguish the case and refuse to follow the earlier decision.

 The Royal Court